Our Work

 Outreach

 We engage in direct conversations with the Jewish people about Jesus, their promised Messiah.
-Our desire is to share the Gospel with the Jewish people in a Jewish context and to proclaim it is ok to believe the most famous Jew that ever lived is the Messiah!
+Our desire is to share the Gospel with the Jewish people in a Jewish context and to affirm that it is perfectly acceptable to believe that the most famous Jew who ever lived is the Messiah!

 Involvement

-Not only did Yeshua (Jesus) desire to meet spiritual needs of the “house of Israel,” He also met the physical needs of those He loved.
+Not only did Yeshua (Jesus) desire to meet the spiritual needs of the Jewish people but He also met the physical needs of those He loved.

-We strive to actively participate in the Jewish community through farming projects, benevolence efforts, community dinners, and friendship building—demonstrating the love of Jesus in action.
+We strive to actively participate in the Jewish community through farming projects, benevolence efforts, and relationship-building, thereby demonstrating the love of Jesus in action.

 Involvement

-Not only did Yeshua (Jesus) desire to meet spiritual needs of the “house of Israel,” He also met the physical needs of those He loved.
+Not only did Yeshua (Jesus) desire to meet the spiritual needs of the Jewish people but He also met the physical needs of those He loved.

-We strive to actively participate in the Jewish community through farming projects, benevolence efforts, community dinners, and friendship building—demonstrating the love of Jesus in action.
+We strive to actively participate in the Jewish community through farming projects, benevolence efforts, and relationship-building, thereby demonstrating the love of Jesus in action.

 Education